circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 which allows you to run arbitrary bash commands instead of or in addition to the inferred commands at various points in the build process.
 See the [configuration doc]({{ site.baseurl }}/configuration/) for a detailed discussion of the structure of the `circle.yml` file.
-Note, however, that a number of options discussed in that doc will not work for OS X builds.
+Note, however, that a number of options discussed in that doc will not work for macOS builds.
-Please see the [the Constraints section](#constraints-on-os-x-based-builds) for the exact commands that are not supported.
+Please see the [the Constraints section](#Constraints-on-macos-based-builds) for the exact commands that are not supported.

 ### Custom packages